slayers0917/slayers0917.github.io/_pages/about.md

 Education
 ======
-* 2021 - now, Renmin University of China, Master of Medicine
+* 2021 - present, Renmin University of China, Master of Medicine
 * 2016 - 2021, Zhejiang University, Bachelor of Medicine
 * 2017 - 2021, Zhejiang University, Minor in English